AICONSlab/HippMapp3r/docs/beginner.md

 ![](images/hippmapper_gui.png)

-You can get the command usage info by click the "Help" box on any of the pop-up windows.
+You can get the command usage info by clicking the "Help" box on any of the pop-up windows.

 ![](images/hippmapper_help.png)